Mini Split air conditioning systems are one of the best ways to heat and cool a home.

 It comes in different sizes 9000 BTU, 12,000 BTU, 18,000 BTU, and 24,000 BTU.

 Mini splits come pre-charged with refrigerant that is released after the line set is vacuumed out.

-Tools would be needed if you do it yourself such as a vacuum pump and HVAC gauges but these can be picked up cheap compared to the cost of someone doing for you.
+Tools will be needed if you do it yourself such as a vacuum pump and HVAC gauges but these can be picked up cheap compared to the cost of hiring a HVAC tech.

 A handy person combined with all the YouTube videos out there most likely can install a mini split in a day or two.

 Check out this video (one of many) of how to install a mini split.

 Of course someone can be hired to install the system and this may be the best option for most people.

 If you do decide to install a mini split yourself the most difficult thing will possibly be the wiring.

 The electrical is not difficult if you have done it before, such as wiring a dryer or ceiling fan.